LiMinggang/madedit-mod/README.txt

-23.Fix: Crash in ColumnAlign while reverse selection 24.Fix: Column align will has issue if you select beyond the EOF 25.Fix: File name was not marked as "modified*" in ColumnAlign 26.Fix: Improve simplified Chinese translation
+23.Fix: Crash in ColumnAlign while reverse selection 24.Fix: Column align will has issue if you select beyond the EOF 25.Fix: File name was not marked as "modified*" in ColumnAlign 26.Fix: Minor fix in menu help text
+27.Fix: Improve simplified Chinese translation

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script